ClementNerma/Rave/docs/hybrid.md

 <NearToAny> three; // Works fine
 ```

+Think of it as an equivalent to `_this` for the taken value.

 ### Unsafe typecasting

 Unsafe typecasting allows to convert any type to its real type.
 For example, in the following code: